Raymond Lassor

-Raymond J. Lassor (born 1963) is an American serial killer who strangled to death three women, and attempted to murder a fourth, in the span of a little over two months in 1984.
+Raymond J. Lassor (born 1963) is an American serial killer who strangled to death three women, and attempted to murder a fourth, in the span of just over two months in 1984.
 He later became the first criminal to be successfully prosecuted under the newly enacted Rhode Island "Life Without Parole Statute", headed by prosecutor Jeffrey B. Pine, and promptly received life imprisonment without parole for his crimes.

 Murders

 In the summer of 1984, three women were killed in a remarkably similar fashion in Providence's downtown area: all were found within a five-block radius, near a bus depot, were strangled to death and left only partially clothed.
 The first murder occurred on June 26, with the victim being 22-year-old prostitute Lori Carlucci, whose body was found in a vacant parking lot.
 Weeks later, on August 17, the body of 18-year-old aspiring model-gospel singer Wanda Sue Adams, of Columbia, South Carolina, was found floating in the Woonasquatucket River.
 Adams had been visiting relatives in Providence at the time of her murder.
 The final killing occurred on August 30, when the body of 58-year-old transient Delores Neuser was found battered in a parking garage.
 The murders raised fears of a serial killer in Providence, and local police formed a special group to catch the perpetrator as fast as possible.